dotnet/installer/README.md

   </packageSources>
 </configuration>
 ```
-**Note:** that you may need to add the dotnet5 feed for a short period of time while .NET transitions to .NET 6

 **For .NET 6 Optional workloads**
-_The below feed is needed for releases before RC1_
+_The below feed is needed for 6.0 releases before RC1_

 We strongly recommend using `--skip-manifest-update` with `dotnet workload install` as otherwise you could pick up a random build of various workloads as we'll automatically update to the newest one available on the feed.